Kellogg Biological Station: W.K. Kellogg Manor House

-In 1998 a grant was given by the Kellogg Foundation to restore the Manor House to its original state.

 Kellogg Bird Sanctuary

-A popular destination at the biological station is the Bird Sanctuary.
+A destination at the biological station is the Bird Sanctuary.
 Modeled after a similar wildlife refuge in Canada, the Bird Sanctuary is home to many wild birds and waterfowl, including trumpeter swan, Canada geese, diving and dabbling ducks, herons, cranes, songbirds, and more.
 The Sanctuary has been an integral part in re-establishing both Canada goose and trumpeter swan populations to the Midwest, serving as an important flyway stop for migrating birds.
 The Sanctuary also houses captive birds of prey and game birds on-site.
 Originally opened as a refuge in 1927, the sanctuary was donated to the Michigan State College of Agriculture and Applied Science (now Michigan State University) in 1928 to be used for research and education.
 The Sanctuary remains a popular stop for visitors, offering tours, courses and programs to the public year-round.

 Kellogg Experimental Forest

 7060 N. 42nd St., Augusta.
 Established on abandoned agricultural land in 1932, the 716-acre Forest is known worldwide for research on tree breeding and genetics, planting techniques, and plantation establishment and management.
 Much of the research that developed the Spartan spruce, a hybrid that combines the color and drought resistance of a blue spruce and the softer needles and rapid growth rate of the white spruce, was done at the Kellogg Forest.
 The forest is open to the public for biking, hiking, jogging, horseback riding and cross-country skiing and also has more than 15 miles of interpretive trails.
 Bow hunting, trout fishing and picnicking also are permitted.